-However, in circumstances where part of the employee's position is funded by ongoing (core) government funding, and part of their position is funded by a government grant or philanthropic funding (of the kind outlined above) that has no reasonable prospects of being renewed (and is for longer than two years), whether the exception applies will be considered on a case by case basis.
+However, in circumstances where part of the employee's position is funded by ongoing government funding, and part of their position is funded by a government grant or philanthropic funding (of the kind outlined above) that meets the requirements provided above (see 'Will philanthropic or membership funded positions be exempt?'), whether the exception applies will be considered on a case by case basis.

-Where possible, community organisations could use the core funding to fund permanent positions and the short-term funding to fund fixed-term contracts.
+Where possible, community organisations could use the core funding to fund permanent positions and the short-term funding to fund fixed term contracts.